-An aggregate of \$2,000 was billed by PricewaterhouseCoopers LLP as other fees for the year ended December 31, 2023.
-There were no other fees billed by Armanino LLP for the year ended December 31, 2022.
+An aggregate of \$2,000 and \$2,000 was billed by PricewaterhouseCoopers LLP as other fees for the years ended December 31, 2024 and 2023, respectively.

 Pre-Approval Policy

 Since the formation of our Audit Committee, and on a going-forward basis, the Audit Committee has and will pre-approve all auditing services and permitted non-audit services to be performed for us by our auditors, including the fees and terms thereof (subject to the de minimis exceptions for non-audit services described in the Exchange Act which are approved by the Audit Committee prior to the completion of the audit).